2012 Spanish Grand Prix: Practice

-Per the regulations for the 2012 season, three practice sessions were held, two 90-minute sessions on Friday morning and afternoon and another 60-minute session on Saturday morning.
-In the first practice session, which took place in clear and warm weather, Alonso lapped fastest with a time of 1 minute, 24.430 seconds with 21 minutes to go.
-Vettel, who was quickest for 15 minutes, Kobayashi, Button, Bottas, Mercedes driver Michael Schumacher, Grosjean, Hamilton, Räikkönen and Force India's Nico Hülkenberg occupied positions two to ten.
-The HRT car of Pedro de la Rosa bottomed out braking for the first corner and removing the right-rear bargeboard.
-The bodywork was later retrieved from turn one.
+The 2012 season's regulations scheduled three practice sessions: two 90-minute sessions on Friday morning and afternoon, and another 60-minute session on Saturday morning.
+Alonso lapped fastest at 1:24.430 with 21 minutes remaining in the first practice session, which took place in clear and warm weather, followed by Vettel, who led for 15 minutes, Kobayashi, Button, Bottas, Mercedes driver Michael Schumacher, Grosjean, Hamilton, Räikkönen and Force India's Nico Hülkenberg.
+Pedro de la Rosa's HRT car bottomed out braking for the first corner and removing the right-rear bargeboard, which was later retrieved from turn one.
 Clos stopped with a car mechanical problem at the top of the conclusion of the entry to the pit lane.

 Conditions warmed in the second session on Friday afternoon.
-Button, driving with a chronic understeer, set the day's fastest lap of 1 minute, 23.399 seconds on the soft compound tyres with 55 minutes remaining.
+Button, driving with a chronic understeer, set the day's fastest lap of 1:23.399 seconds on the soft compound tyres with 55 minutes remaining.
 Vettel duplicated his first practice result in second, Mercedes' Nico Rosberg was third and Hamilton improved to fourth.
 The Lotus duo of Räikkönen and Grosjean were fifth and sixth and Webber, Schumacher, Kobayashi and Hülkenberg followed in the top ten.
 Teams conducted simulations on how their cars would behave in the race.
 Some drivers ran off the track during the session.
 Webber carried excess speed and drove onto the turn four gravel trap.
 The floor of Webber's RB8 car accumulated gravel and stones deposited on the racing line after rejoining the circuit via an area of grass between the gravel and a tyre wall.
 Sergio Pérez went off the track at the same corner in his Sauber car.

 The third session took place in warm and dry weather on Saturday morning.
-Several drivers led before Vettel set the session's fastest time, a 1-minute, 23.168 seconds on the soft compound tyres.
-Williams driver Pastor Maldonado set the second-quickest lap and Kobayashi improved to third.
+Several drivers led before Vettel set the session's fastest time, a 1:23.168 on the soft compound tyres.
+Williams driver Pastor Maldonado was second and Kobayashi improved to third.
 Webber, Pérez, Alonso, Toro Rosso driver Jean-Éric Vergne, Button, Räikkönen and Rosberg made up positions four to ten.
-Grosjean's Lotus car lost power due to a sudden loss in fuel pressure that stalled his engine at turn ten 17 minutes into the session.
+Grosjean's Lotus car lost power due to a sudden loss of fuel pressure, causing his engine to stall 17 minutes into the session at turn ten.
 His session ended early because mechanics were unable to rectify the problem.
-After the session, Schumacher and Hamilton were summoned to the stewards to discuss an incident in which the latter ran wide at turn 13 and rejoined the track in front of the former before slowing at the apex to turn 15.
-The stewards imposed a reprimand on Schumacher after agreeing it was a minor incident.
+After the session, stewards summoned Schumacher and Hamilton to discuss an incident in which the latter ran wide at turn 13 and rejoined the track in front of the former before slowing at the apex of turn 15.
+The stewards reprimanded Schumacher after agreeing it was a minor incident.